azuline/rose/docs/TEMPLATES.md

 trackartists.producer: list[Artist]
 trackartists.composer: list[Artist]
 trackartists.djmixer: list[Artist]
-albumtitle: str
+releasetitle: str
 releasetype: str                     # Type of the track's release (e.g. single, ep, etc).
 year: int | None
 new: bool                            # The "new"-ness of the track's release.
 genres: list[str]
 labels: list[str]
-albumartists: ArtistMapping          # All release artists: an object with 6 properties, each corresponding to one role. albumartists.main: list[Artist]      # The Artist object has a `name` property with the artist name. albumartists.guest: list[Artist] albumartists.remixer: list[Artist] albumartists.producer: list[Artist]
+releaseartists: ArtistMapping          # All release artists: an object with 6 properties, each corresponding to one role. releaseartists.main: list[Artist]      # The Artist object has a `name` property with the artist name. releaseartists.guest: list[Artist] releaseartists.remixer: list[Artist] releaseartists.producer: list[Artist]
-albumartists.composer: list[Artist]
+releaseartists.composer: list[Artist]
-albumartists.djmixer: list[Artist]
+releaseartists.djmixer: list[Artist]
 position: str                        # If in a playlist context, the zero-padded position of the track in the playlist.
 ```